Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 The diagram above shows how our CI jobs depend on each other:
 - Both test jobs (Playwright and Jest) depend on the Setup job
-- Test jobs run in parallel shards to optimize execution time
+- Jest tests run in parallel shards to optimize execution time
 - Report combination jobs depend on their respective test jobs
 - SonarCloud analysis runs only after all reports are combined